OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 (Editors Note: v0.8 has  discussed and is working on consensus for MVCR Lite, which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.

-In this regard, v0.8 intends to meet the requirement of providing an MVCR lite, but also the structure for the MVCR Lite to be extended.
+In this regard, v0.8 intends to meet the requirement of providing a Minimum MVCR, but also the structure for the Minimum MVCR to be extensible.

 The extensions of conformance to explicit consent and for meeting compliance requiremenst are at various levels of spec review and testing by the WG.
 As a result v.08 is a Kantara only draft and meant for internal review. (put in URL of kantar demo - here )